Teoscar Hernández Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in the league.
+- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.68).
+- The Rangers have a 3.62 team ERA that ranks third across all MLB pitching staffs.

-- Rangers pitchers combine to allow the third-fewest home runs in baseball (52 total, 0.9 per game).
+- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the third-fewest in the league.

-- The right-hander last appeared on Friday against the Baltimore Orioles, when he tossed seven innings, allowing one earned run while giving up four hits.
+- His most recent appearance came on Saturday against the Baltimore Orioles, when the lefty tossed seven innings, surrendering one earned run while giving up four hits.

+- The 31-year-old has an ERA of 3.76, with 9 strikeouts per nine innings, in 10 games this season.
+Opponents have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.